 For the CPG industry, transparency is more important than ever before, and making sure that customers know a company’s values can go a long way in standing out from the competition.

-CPG has got a lot to learn from direct-to-consumer (D2C) brands
+CPG has a lot to learn from D2C brands

 At the start of the pandemic, almost all retailers had to consider the new demands of consumers, taking stock of inventory, supply chain, and logistics.
 As Amazon and Walmart proved, those who were able to meet those changing demands first saw the benefits of the rapidly changing ecommerce market.
 But so too did direct-to-consumer businesses, which also quickly adapted and grew their sales during the pandemic.